A stochastic approximation for the finite-size Kuramoto-Sakaguchi model: Abstract

 \section{Abstract}

-We perform a stochastic model reduction of the Kuramoto-Sakaguchi model for finitely many coupled phase oscillators with phase-frustration.
+We perform a stochastic model reduction of the Kuramoto-Sakaguchi model for finitely many coupled phase oscillators with phase frustration.
 Whereas in the thermodynamic limit coupled oscillators exhibit stationary states and a constant order parameter, finite-size networks exhibit persistent temporal fluctuations of the order parameter.
 These fluctuations are caused by the interaction of the synchronized oscillators with the non-entrained oscillators.
-We show that the collective effect of the non-entrained oscillators on the synchronized cluster can be approximated by a Gaussian process.
-This allows for an effective closed evolution equations for the synchronized oscillators driven by a two-dimensional Ornstein-Uhlenbeck process.
+We present numerical results suggesting that the collective effect of the non-entrained oscillators on the synchronized cluster can be approximated by a Gaussian process.
+This allows for an effective closed evolution equation for the synchronized oscillators driven by a Gaussian process which we approximate by a two-dimensional Ornstein-Uhlenbeck process.
 Our reduction reproduces the stochastic fluctuations of the order parameter and leads to a simple stochastic differential equation for the order parameter.